czbiohub-sf/cerebra/paper/paper.md

 ### `count-mutations`
 [todo: better topic sentence]
-The `count-mutations` module builds a genome interval tree from the reference gtf, reads in a VCF file and converts it to a [vcfpy](https://pypi.org/project/vcfpy/) object and then processes VCF entries in parallel.
+The `count-mutations` module builds a genome interval tree from the reference GTF, reads in a VCF file and converts it to a [vcfpy](https://pypi.org/project/vcfpy/) object and then processes VCF entries in parallel.
 Each variant is matched to its corresponding gene, and gene-wise counts are stored in shared memory.
 We then report the raw number of variants found in each sample.
 The output is a CSV file that contains counts for each sample versus every gene in the genome.

 ### `find-aa-mutations`
 The `find-aa-mutations` module identifies the peptide-level consequence of variants in the genome.
-First we load the reference gtf, then construct an index of the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) for memory efficient access.
+First we load the reference GTF, then construct an index of the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) for memory efficient access.
 We then create a genome interval tree that can quickly match genomic coordinates from VCF entries to peptide-level mutations.
 If working  with cancer samples, the user has the option to filter out all mutations that are not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and are therefore unlikely to be pathogenic.
 The VCF files are split chunk-wise and queried against the genome interval tree in parallel.